ournetworks/ournetworks.ca/about.md

  <li class="bio-sm-list-item"><a href="https://github.com/benhylau" target="_blank">{% include icons/github.svg %}&nbsp;benhylau</a></li>
 </ul>

-**Dawn Walker**{:#dawn} is a PhD student at the Faculty of Information, University of Toronto.
-Her research focuses on participatory design of civic environmental technologies.
-She also coordinates (distributed) archiving projects with [EDGI](https://envirodatagov.org/) and [Data Together](https://datatogether.org/).
-A keen gardener, Dawn has spent time volunteering in community gardens and urban agriculture projects.
+**Dawn Walker**{:#dawn} is a researcher and PhD student at the University of Toronto focused on participatory design tactics for building environmental civic technologies.
+She also imagines possibilities for grassroots and decentralized (environmental) data with [EDGI](https://envirodatagov.org/) and [Data Together](https://datatogether.org/).
+A keen urban agriculturalist, Dawn would rather be in the garden.

 <ul class="bio-sm-list">
   <li class="bio-sm-list-item"><a href="http://dcwalker.ca" target="_blank">{% include icons/link.svg %}&nbsp;dcwalker.ca</a></li>